Personal C++ notes

 #include "Test.h"

-Compilation is aborted if the preprocessor encounters #error.
-The string following #error, if any, is displayed by the compiler.
+Compilation is aborted if the preprocessor encounters an #error directive.
+If a string follows #error, it will be displayed by the compiler.

 #pragma provides access to implementation-specific compiler features.